UPPMAX/HPC-python/docs/day3/pandas.rst

 Inspection and Memory Usage
 ---------------------------

+Review of Inspect
-The main data inspection functions for DataFrames (and Series) are as follows.
+The main data inspection functions for DataFrames (and Series) are as follows:

 * ``df.head()`` (or ``df.tail()``)  prints first (or last) 5 rows of data with row and column labels, or accepts an integer argument to print a different number of rows.
 * ``df.info()`` prints the number of rows with their first and last index values; titles, index numbers, valid data counts, and datatypes of columns; and the estimated size of ``df`` in memory. **Note:** do not rely on this memory estimate if your dataframe contains non-numeric data (see below).